Latest Insights

 • Build a data culture where data is known, trusted and used

-As organizations move through the data maturity curve, they get closer to using data as a strategic asset in AI, ML and GenAI applications.
+As organizations move through the data maturity curve, they get closer to using data as a strategic asset in Enterprise AI applications.

 While the depiction provides an overview of steps in the process, it’s common for organizations to have a foot on separate stones of the pathway to Data Maturity.
 For example, Data Security should be top of mind throughout data estate modernization.
 But to fully mature its Data Security posture, organizations will need to build out data architecture and data quality initiatives to create a single version of the truth across the organization that will be accessed and secured.
 We’ve compiled a few challenger questions to help you better understand where you are on the Data Maturity Curve and where you could potentially focus your next efforts.